design-rrr/cerberus/2_preparation.md

 ***

 **Well done!
-If the instructions have been followed correctly, your team should now have everything ready for the setup ceremony.
+If the instructions have been followed correctly, your team should now have everything ready for the Setup Ceremony.
 You (the MC) and your fellow signatories can put your feet up and comfortably wait till the scheduled ceremony date.**

+When ready, proceed to the [3.
+Setup Ceremony](/3_setup_ceremony.md) section.

 ***